 Baking Bagels in a CVap Oven

-Reading a post on social media about New York-style bagels got me thinking…can I do that in CVap oven?
+Reading a post on social media about New York-style bagels got me thinking…can I do that in a CVap oven?
 We were already proofing in our CVaps, but I wanted to know if I could mimic the step where the bagels are boiled.

 I found a generic recipe on King Arthur Flour’s website.
 This was an easy, straightforward recipe.
 As usual, there’s a point in the recipe that calls for the bagels to be boiled.
-As a test, I chose to go with tradition and boil some, and prepare the others in a CVap oven.
+As a test, I chose to go with tradition, boil some, and prepare the others in a CVap oven.
 I also prepared the water with honey instead of lye, baking soda, malt powder, or other ingredients that people often use, simply because I was aiming for a sweeter bagel.